lpellier/new-class-cpp/README.md

   * Operator= assignment
 * Accessors (getters) already implemented if you want attributes
 * Mutators (setters) already implemented if you want attributes
+* Inheritance handled (for exactly one base class)

 ## Usage
 To run the script, type: